BeAllAround/ENHANCED/README.md

 # ENHANCED - experimental!

 The ENHANCED library is an API set up of some of the modern methods written in C++.
 Such methods are built-in in JavaScript, Python and other high-level languages.
-By emulating the functions, you're letting the complexity of a project decrease significantly.
+By emulating the functions, you decrease the complexity of a project significantly.
 In other words, it's supposed to mirror the approach to scripting languages and simplify code.

-The purpose of writing it is to make life easier for C++ developers who prefer back-end toolsets to be written strictly in C++.
+I wrote it to make life easier for C++ developers who prefer back-end toolsets to be written strictly in C++.
 For the simple reason that we could extend them, analyse the complexity and most importantly not lose performance.

 Still in development, the split function is available as a tryout and it runs properly.
 In case you wanna use the API, delete the main section and import it from the current working directory.